pradyunsg/sphinx-basic-ng/docs/usage/components/ethical-ads.md

 {% include "components/ethical-ads.html" %}
 ```

+This will add an empty `div` tag, which would be populated by ReadTheDocs.

 It is also expected that the page will [manually load ads].
 This is done
 for pages hosted by ReadTheDocs automatically.